smartcontractkit/chainlink-automation/docs/100_OVERVIEW.md

 ## Glossary of Terms
 - Observation: two different types; one from the `Plugin` and one from an `Observer`
 - Report: encoded instructions and/or values for on-chain execution
-- PointState: the entire state of an upkeep at a single point in time
+- BlockKey: a block identifier (typically a big.Int on many chains)
-- PointIdentifier: an identifier composed of upkeep id and point in time
+- UpkeepIdentifier: an identifier for an upkeep (typically a big.Int)
-- Ordinal: general term to describe a value used to sort on time
+- UpkeepKey: a combination of `BlockKey` and `UpkeepIdentifier`
 - NetworkConfig: also called off-chain config in OCR; network configuration
 - In-flight: upkeeps are in-flight if they are reported, but not transmitted
 - Transmit: an attempt to include a report on-chain